Tempest (South Korean band)

-Tempest (stylized in all caps) is a South Korean boy band formed by Yuehua Entertainment.
+Tempest (stylized in all caps) is a South Korean boy band formed by YH Entertainment.
 The group consists of six members: Hanbin, Hyeongseop, Hyuk, Eunchan, Lew, and Taerae.
-Originally a seven-piece ensemble, member Hwarang left the group in August 2024.
+Originally a seven-piece ensemble, Hwarang departed from the group in August 2024.
 They made their debut on March 2, 2022, with the extended play (EP) It's Me, It's We.